ptmdmusique/insite-abm/note.md

 # Questions:
-1. ? utility-info, big-ngo are used with some specific stakeholder **only**
+1. ?
-2. ?
 After each tick, pro dev cits normalizes their power with cbo-power of pro dev cits.
 Same for anti dev cits.
+2. ? if a citizen becomes a stakeholder, would they join utility-info or big-ngo?

 # Future plan:
 1. Implement a check to stop the model after there is no more change
 2. Double check scalepower sum [own-power] of cits

 utility-info, big-ngo are for certain stakeholders to influence other citizens around them